Province of Parma: Sport

-Parma F.C. was founded in 1913.
-It is a Serie B football club renowned in Italy and Europe for its successes including three national cups, a European Cup Winner's Cup, two UEFA Cups, a European Supercup and an Italian Supercup.
+Parma FC was founded in 1913.
+It is a Serie A football club renowned in Italy and Europe for its successes including three national cups, a European Cup Winner's Cup, two UEFA Cups, a European Supercup and an Italian Supercup.
 It plays in the city's stade Ennio Tardini which used to host up to 29,000 spectators but is being renovated in 2008 after the club was demoted to Serie B. In spring 2009 the team was promoted again in the top league (Serie A).
 Crociati Noceto play in Lega Pro Seconda Divisione, the fourth tier.

 Parma is also home to two rugby union teams in the top national division, Overmach Rugby Parma and SKG Gran Rugby.

 Parma Panthers is the Parma American football team for which John Grisham's book Playing for Pizza was based.

-Also volleyball, women basketball and baseball have large popularity in the city and have scored relevant successes.
+Also volleyball, women's basketball and baseball have large popularity in the city and have scored relevant successes.

+Society

+Quality of life

+According to the CGIA of Mestre, in 2021 the province of Parma had the highest annual gross salaries for the private sector employees, after Milan.